euphorie/osha.oira/prototype/_tool/private-security-eu/2014-01-11-all-necessary-facilities-are-available-and-well-maintained.md

 ---
 layout: risk
-id: all-necessary-facilities-are-available-and-well-maintained
+fid: all-necessary-facilities-are-available-and-well-maintained
-classes: postponed risk
+classes: answered risk
-number: 1.1.9
+number: "1.1.9"
 parent_id: work-environment-site-related
 title: "All necessary facilities are available and well maintained."
 problem_description: "Not all necessary facilities are available and well maintained."